 Layers of Fear’s story-focused exploration is well thought out.
 So, uncovering the details of the painter’s dark and tragic past never feels out of sync.
 This is probably the prime reason why it keeps the intensity intact at every stage.

 The deeper you go into the game, the more dark secrets you uncover.
-And then there comes a time where you want to unearth everything at one stretch.
+And then there comes a time when you want to unearth everything at one stretch.

 Relish Classic Art

 Another thing that I have liked in “Layers of Fear” is the classic art.
 As someone who enjoys original art and music, I have loved playing the game.
 While uncovering the fears, trauma, and terror that entwine the painter may appeal more to those who like getting into the heart of a story, the impressive classic art can win over most gamers.